GB's Raducanu storms to US Open title

 - The youngest Briton to win a Grand Slam title

-- The first to win the US Open without dropping a set since Serena Williams in 2014
+- The first woman to win the US Open without dropping a set since Serena Williams in 2014

 She will take home £1.8m in prize money, rise to 23 in the world rankings and will become the British number one on Monday.